XIMDEX/xedit/docs/Layouts.md

 # Layouts

-A layout is a schematic of the document itself.
-It includes info about the document and the components that will be included in it.
+A layout is a schematic of the document.
+It includes info about the structure of the document and its components.

 ```json
 {